 fs.nfs.idmap_cache_timer = 60

-This is because of another common cause (not related to idmapd) for files on an NFS mount to be unexpectedly owned by "nobody": The concept of "root_squash".
+This is because of a separate common cause: The concept of "root_squash".
 By default, an NFS Server which gets a request from a client machine's root user will "squash" the request and treat it as if it came from user "nobody".
-So after a NFS client's root use creates something, both the NFS client view and the NFS server view would agree that the entity is owned by "nobody".
+Therefore, after a NFS client's root user creates something, both the NFS client view and the NFS server view would agree that the entity is owned by "nobody".

 For root squash concerns, the most common solutions are:

 (a) Make sure NFS client processes run as a non-root user.